Eunyn/ChatterKeep/README.md

 ## Thanks

-Many thanks to [Awesome ChatGPT Prompts]([f/awesome-chatgpt-prompts: This repo includes ChatGPT prompt curation to use ChatGPT better. (github.com)](https://github.com/f/awesome-chatgpt-prompts)).
-The default prompts provided by this plugin all come from him.
+Many thanks to [Awesome ChatGPT Prompts](https://github.com/f/awesome-chatgpt-prompts) and [PlexPt/awesome-chatgpt-prompts-zh](https://github.com/PlexPt/awesome-chatgpt-prompts-zh).
+The default prompts provided by this plugin all come from them.

 ## License